► Tesla Model 3 electric car review

 This is an extremely slippery shape; Tesla quotes a drag coefficient of just 0.23, and the car does indeed cleave through the air quietly and with minimal fuss.
 There is some thumping from the large 20-inch alloy wheels standard on the Performance model, but it's a refined, quiet place to be on a variety of UK roads.

 What about Autopilot?

 Designed for long, straight American freeways, we were interested to see how the Autopilot system performs on the UK's congested and bendier motorways.
-On the whole, it works well – and you can see that with each software update, the system become more intuitive, less nervy, and more capable of dealing with busy situations.
-Don't imagine you'll be driving hands-off, though – the car will nag you if you're off the wheel for more the 20 seconds or so, and if there are three transgressions, the Autopilot system is deactivated.
+On the whole, it works well – and you can see that with each software update, the system becomes more intuitive, less nervy, and more capable of dealing with busy situations.
+Don't imagine you'll be driving hands-off, though – the car will nag you if you're off the wheel for more than 20 seconds or so, and if there are three transgressions, the Autopilot system is deactivated.

 To operate it, you tap the transmission selector down (once for adaptive cruise, twice for Autopilot) and then just rest your hands on the wheel.
 Want to change lane, then you tap the indicator and wait for the car to gently ease you across the lanes.
 As for Autopiloting on UK motorways, it's not perfect – this is a system designed to relax the driver and encourages delicate input, while maintaining full alertness on the road ahead.

 Newbies will definitely need time to adapt to its sensitivity, and forgiveness for the times it applies the brakes for no apparent reason.
 As a semi-autonomous driving aid, it's about seven-tenths of the way there for UK and European drivers.